-This is an annual training session for metrologists from Caribbean Measurement Assurance Program (CaMAP).
+This is the annual training session for metrologists from CaMAP.
+The sessions will cover updated proficiency testing software, analysis, planning, and reports, quality tools used in the laboratory, and concepts from the NIST Fundamentals of Metrology seminar (however, it is not a substitute for the full hands-on seminar at NIST but is intended as preparatory or refresher training for laboratory metrologists.)
 NIST Handbook 143, Section 5.2, Table 2 notes that annual attendance at the RMAP training session is required for ongoing laboratory Recognition for State Weights and Measures laboratories.
 Handbook 143, Program Handbook details the criteria used for WMD Laboratory Recognition.
 In addition, participation in ongoing RMAP proficiency tests (PTs) through OWM requires completion of training requirements to the designated level and attendance at the annual RMAP training sessions for all participants.

 Materials & Supplies: